Tennessee flag

 Can I sue the police if they flew a drone over my house without a warrant in Tennessee?

 Yes.
-Section 39-13-609(g) lets a person aggrieved by an unlawful law enforcement drone flight sue the agency for injunctive relief, destruction of the evidence, and damages, including the greater of actual damages or three times the plaintiff's attorney fees.
+Section 39-13-609(f) lets a person aggrieved by an unlawful law enforcement drone flight sue the agency for injunctive relief, destruction of the evidence, damages, and reasonable attorney fees.

 How long can Tennessee police keep footage from a drone flight?